The Complete Guide

 10. Lifetime Coverage

-Most private insurance that covers 2/3 ADLs stop coverage at age 60/70.
-CareShield Life is one of the few the offers lifetime coverage.
+Most private insurers for long-term care only covers up to age 60/70.
+CareShield Life is one of the few that offers lifetime long-term care insurance.

 12. Payout starts at $600 and increases by 2% per year.